-I only have single voltage power supply.
-So here’s how I make a comparator demonstration circuit that needs a split supply.
-I use one of the op amps of a dual op amp (2 op amps in one IC) to split 10V into a ±5V supply in relationship to the half way point ground.
+I only have single voltage power supplies.
+So here is how I make a comparator demonstration circuit that needs a split supply.
+I use one of the op amps of a dual op amp (2 op amps in one IC) to split 10V into a ±5V supply in relationship to the half way point which is declared as being the 0V reference point ground.

 I use many of the integrated circuits from this kit in my videos.